jorbDehmel/oak/README.md

 rule_error       | Error processing rule
 parse_error      | Error parsing token stream (depreciated) unknown          | An unknown bug- issue w/ `acorn`

+**Note:** Unknown errors represent bugs in `acorn`, and should be reported as such.
+Errors without reasons are unacceptable.

 ## Disclaimer